Water Restrictions Lifted Across Hamilton, Waipā And Waikato

 Residents living in Tuakau and Pokeno are connected to Auckland’s metropolitan water network.
 While they have not had their water supply restricted over summer, Auckland is still experiencing a severe drought.
 The city’s water supplier, Watercare, says that water restrictions in the north of the Waikato district are growing increasingly likely as the dry weather continues.

-Smart Water has an e-newsletter to let you know when your alert level changes.
-Sign up at smartwater.org.nz/subscribe.
-For water saving tips go to smartwater.org.nz
+Smart Water has an e-newsletter to let you know when your alert level changes, it also has a week-by-week water use graph and other water saving tips.
+Sign up to receive it at smartwater.org.nz/subscribe

 The Smart Water Starts with You! sub-regional summer campaign aims to make long-term change to how we use water and is a joint venture between Hamilton City Council, Waikato District Council and Waipā District Council.